prettier/prettier/docs/options.md

 _First available in v1.19.0_

 Whether or not to indent the code inside `<script>` and `<style>` tags in Vue files.
+Some people (like [the creator of Vue](https://github.com/prettier/prettier/issues/3888#issuecomment-459521863)) don’t indent to save an indentation level, but this might break code folding in your editor.

 Valid options:

-- `false` - Do not indent script and style tags in Vue files.
+- `"false"` - Do not indent script and style tags in Vue files.
-- `true` - Indent script and style tags in Vue files.
+- `"true"` - Indent script and style tags in Vue files.

 | Default | CLI Override                    | API Override                      |
 | ------- | ------------------------------- | --------------------------------- |